About the Taubman Approach to Piano Technique

 Reality: The fingers, hand and forearm each perform the movements they do best.
 Fast movement cannot take place without the participation of the hand and fingers.
 If all movement originated in the forearm, the other parts would tighten or relax excessively, rendering movement incoordinate.

 It’s possible that many pianists never imagined the role of the forearm in playing before they experienced the concepts of the Taubman Approach, so they focus too much on moving the forearm at first.
 However, it is not the only part that moves actively.

 There are other options as well.
-These include The Taubman Seminars run by The Taubman Institute, Sheila Paige's Piano Wellness Seminar, the Golandsky Institute, and Tom Marks' Piano Map workshops.
+These include The Dorothy Taubman Festivals with Sondra Tammam, Sheila Paige’s Piano Wellness Seminar, the Golandsky Institute, and Tom Marks’ Piano Map workshops.